 Snoopy embarks upon his greatest mission as he and his team take to the skies to pursue their arch-nemesis, while his best pal Charlie Brown begins his own epic quest back home to win the love of his life.

 Charlie Brown, Snoopy, and the whole gang are back in a heartwarming story.
 While Charlie Brown is trying to accomplish something, a new girl with red hair arrives, and Charlie Brown falls in love.
 Now he tries to impress the red haired girl to make her feel like he's a winner, but Charlie Brown just can't do anything right.
 At the same time, Snoopy is writing a love story about a beautiful dog.
 Then Charlie Brown gets a perfect score on his standardized test, but there has been a mistake.
 Should he tell the truth or get the love of his love to like him?
-Can Charlie Brown get the girl to love her or will he remain a nothing?
+Can Charlie Brown get the girl to love him or will he remain a nothing?

 See more »

 24 of 33 people found this review helpful.

 Was this review helpful to you?